- Farm Business Management: grant making, labor/employment

-- Sustainable Communities: employment opportunities
+- Sustainable Communities: employment opportunities, quality of life

 Problem or Opportunity and Justification: